Frequently Asked Questions

 Q 12c: I would like to be able to activate a buzzer from the transmitter in case the model should fall into a field so, I can find it again

 If a battery or BEC is already connected to the CH2 connector, just use a “Y” cable to continue using that as a voltage input.
+(Note to HobbyWing ESC users: Do not connect the auxiliary output of the BEC to the CH2 connector but connect it together with the RPM output of the ESC to the GOV connector, leaving the CH2 connector free).

 In case the B-Aux2 output is already used for other functions (or not present as in the Micro Brain2), it is possible to use the B-Aux3 output whose output signal is present on the CH4 pin of the CH4-5-6 connector while the power supply must be obtained by taking it through a “Y” splitter connected on one of the other connectors of the flight controller.
 You must then in ADVANCED => Common => Receiver assign to the B-Aux3 function a free radio channel not already used for other functions (by default no radio channel is assigned to B-Aux3).